Chapter 1 Resurrections

 Adilah took it in her hands and shrieked out loud, clasping a hand to her mouth.
 Looking back at her was her reflection.
 She was clearly still Adilah, a young woman from West Africa, but her facial scars had completely gone.

-“Adilah, my darling one, your time of healing has come.
+“Adilah, your time of healing has come.
 You are safe here.”

 “Where am I?”

 “You are a guest in my house.
-Come, meet my friend.”
+Please, would you come and meet my friend.”

 Adilah didn’t need to be convinced.
-She came to the man and held his open hand.
-He led her across a short hall into a kitchen room.
+She stood up, ready to follow Jesus.
+He led her across a short hall into a kitchen.

-Ruach beamed back at Adilah.
-She came across the room and the walls were ablaze with colours as Ruach took Adilah in her arms.
-She wrapped her in a hug that felt like being bathed in warm, sweet, thick liquid honey.
+Ruach came across the room and the walls were ablaze with colours as she took Adilah in her arms.
+She wrapped her in a hug that felt like being held by the very source of love itself.

-In the embrace, Adilah felt her consciousness expand past her body, and the room, and begin to fill the surroundings of the house.
+In the embrace, Adilah felt her consciousness expand past both her body and the room and begin to fill the surroundings of the house.
 In every direction, she felt a euphoric freedom emanate from her inner being.
-She felt at one with Ruach.

-Ruach began to gently loosen the cosmic hug and Adilah’s consciousness retracted back to her body.
+Ruach began to gently loosen the cosmic hug and Adilah’s consciousness gently retracted back to her body.

 “Friend, I knew one day I would see you.”
 Adilah’s tears flowed freely.